bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [ ] Spike - think about ways to improve the feedback for payment of life at toss's start.
 Maybe having Charon's hand move over to grab the fragments, then slam down to flip the coins, or something like that.
 Even adding a slight delay might help.
 This slam should have a more basic effect than the malice slam.
 - [ ] When Charon goes to slam, make him raise his hands slightly first.
 - [ ] Refactor - make it possible for a single sound effect to contain multiple audio files (layers).
 When playing this sound effect, fire off both.
 Switch to using this for the layered transition.
-- [ ] Building Blocks 2 - All Together 4
 - [ ] Building Blocks 2 - No Labels 2
 ### In Progress
-- [ ] Update patron token passives to use floating labels.
 - [ ] Add floating label at start of round for life regen.
 I guess it can just appear in the middle of the board.
-- [ ] Update heal_life function so that Demeter patron token properly creates a life healed label when it triggered.
-This involves adding an optional parameter to "passive_triggered" containing a string which is either blank or a label to be created.
-All places where we connect to passive_triggered need to be updated with a default paramter of "".
 - [ ] During payoff, add a label including a sum of life lost/souls earned under those piles.
 This label should update as payoffs occur.
 ### Done
 - [x] Extend and improve Thunderstorm sound.